leylaeminova/Travelling-Salesman-Problem-using-Genetic-Algorithm/README.md

 Example

-You can try this algorithm using n number of ciites, along with their geographical coordinates.
+You can try this algorithm using n number of cities, along with their geographical coordinates.
 In provided example, cities.csv contains 7 cities in Azerbaijan and their latitude and longitude.
 The shortest path is illustrated like this: